Bitdefender vs Avast | The Ultimate Comparison (2018)

-If you don’t have time to read the whole comparison, see this infographic and the summary below it.
+If you don’t have time to read the whole comparison, see the infographic below to make your mind.

 Both Bitdefender and Avast offer excellent protection against all kinds of malware threats, but the former is slightly better in terms of occupying system resources while the latter offers more security-related features and extra utilities in both its free and paid-for products.

 Now, let’s start off the detailed comparison by looking at the features that are included in the different Bitdefender and Avast suites.

 Bitdefender Antivirus Free Edition provides “essential protection without the extra stuff.”
 It packs great protection (there’s no doubt about it) but includes only the essential security-related features — as you’d expect in freeware — and very few extra utilities that have become commonplace tools in other free antivirus products.
 It lacks a common utility like a password manager but includes protection against phishing and fraudulent sites.

 Bitdefender’s Home Scanner, which is available a free separate download, checks for vulnerable devices and passwords in your network and offers detailed security recommendations to help you improve your security.
 Bitdefender also offers free adware and ransomware removal tools as separate downloads.